emilk/eframe_template/README.md

 ## Getting started

+### Using Github "Use this template" and manual edit

 Start by clicking "Use this template" at https://github.com/emilk/eframe_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 Change the name of the crate: Choose a good name for your project, and change the name to it in: